mpulkit05/M2_Contactless_Sanitizer/1_Requirements/README.md

-of this virus, it can be done by keeping a distance at least 1 meter, avoid going to crowded places, avoid touching the eyes, mouth, and nose when outside, and cleaning hands with soap or alcohol-based hand rub [11].
+of this virus, it can be done by keeping a distance at least 1 meter, avoid going to crowded places, avoid touching the eyes, mouth, and nose when outside, and cleaning hands with soap or alcohol-based hand rub .
 Providing containers for cleaning fluids in public spaces is a form of Covid-19 prevention, but the provision of containers is currently ineffective because there are parts that are often touched.
 This could be a point of transmission for Covid-19.
-Many health actions are carried out using automatic systems including air quality monitoring [12], hand sanitizers [13],hand hygiene[14].Hand sanitizers are an alternative for washing hands during a pandemic.
+Many health actions are carried out using automatic systems including air quality monitoring , hand sanitizers ,hand hygiene.Hand sanitizers are an alternative for washing hands during a pandemic.
 It can be used when and water are not available.
-Hand sanitizer is also available in several forms such as liquid (spray) or gel [15].
-Hand sanitizer is usually made from materials such as alcohol, polyacrylic acid, glycerine, propylene glycol, or plant extracts [16].
+Hand sanitizer is also available in several forms such as liquid (spray) or gel .
+Hand sanitizer is usually made from materials such as alcohol, polyacrylic acid, glycerine, propylene glycol, or plant extracts.
 The process of killing germs starts with removing the oil on the skin, then the bacteria in the body will come to the surface.
 Soap or alcohol will kill bacteria after rubbing to your hand.
 Hand sanitizer is effective